 Over the past two years, Evendons have been seeking a multi academy trust to join, recognising that there is greater security and opportunity by being part of a Trust than a stand-alone Free School.
 Bellevue Place was chosen as the preferred Trust in the autumn of 2019.

 BPET Chief Executive Mark Greatrex said “Evendons will enrich the Bellevue Place group and being close, geographically, to Braywick Court School, Maidenhead we anticipate the development a local partnership within the wider multi academy trust.
 This will benefit all the pupils we serve and promote greater staff development opportunities as a group of schools.”

 Bellevue Place Education Trust are now a multi academy trust of eight schools across London and Berkshire, educating 2,030 pupils who are supported by 283 members of staff.

 For more information, contact:

 Consultation on a proposed reduction in the published admission number (PAN) for Kilburn Grange School with effect from September 2021

-The current Published Admission Number (PAN) for Halley House School is 60.
-This means that the number of children admitted into the school in reception each year is a maximum of 60.
+The current Published Admission Number (PAN) for Kilburn Grange School is 60.
+This means that the number of children admitted into the school in reception each year is a maximum of 60 children.